akthammomani/Python-Data-Science-Projects/Sort_and_Search_algorithms/README.md

   * When simplicity is more important than speed.
   * To benchmark other search engines (will be like a baseline!!!)

-***The main Idea behind Brute_Force_Search*** is basically we're comparing the query_item against all items one by one in a list till we find the query_item.
+***The main Idea behind Brute_Force_Search*** is:

+   Basically we're comparing the query_item against all items one by one in a list till we find the query_item.
    The result will be True or False

 # Binary Search: